Klaipėda: Old town

-Klaipėda's Old Town is notable among other towns in Lithuania for its abundance of German and Scandinavian architecture.
+Klaipėda's Old Town is notable among other towns in Lithuania for its abundance of German architecture.
 Klaipėda's Old Town is unique with its fachwerk architectural style and its planned street structure, which is uncharacteristic to any other old town in Lithuania.
 Its streets are geometrically configured very correctly, and the angle of intersection is straight.

 One of the most popular places in Klaipėda's old town is The Theatre Square.
 It hosts a variety of concerts, the Sea Festival, the International Jazz Festival and other events.
 An important focus of the Theatre Square is the Taravos Anikė sculpture depicting a youthful barefoot girl.
 The sculpture was erected in the memory of the poet Simonas Dachas and perpetuates one of the poet's described heroes.